-- The HP ProLiant DL385 solutions used Windows Server 2003 R2 Enterprise Edition with per-server licenses, and the enterprise kept up-to-date software assurance agreements for that software. - The business updated the Dell PowerEdge R810 operating system to Windows Server 2008 R2 Enterprise Edition by upgrading one of the licenses used by the HP ProLiant DL385 solutions.
+- The HP ProLiant DL385 solutions used Windows Server 2003 R2 Enterprise Edition with per-server licenses, and the enterprise kept up-to-date software assurance agreements for that software. - The business updated the Dell PowerEdge R910 operating system to Windows Server 2008 R2 DataCenter Edition by purchasing one license and software assurance agreement for each processor.

 - The enterprise saved the cost of the freed up software assurance agreements.
-These agreements were due for renewal at the time of the solution acquisition. - The enterprise purchased a SQL Server 2008 R2 Enterprise Edition per server license for the Dell PowerEdge R810 solution and software assurance agreement for that software. - The enterprise already owned the necessary Client Access Licenses (CALs).
+These agreements were due for renewal at the time of the solution acquisition. - The enterprise purchased a SQL Server 2008 R2 Enterprise Edition per server license for the Dell PowerEdge R910 solution and software assurance agreement for that software. - The enterprise already owned the necessary Client Access Licenses (CALs).